-390 - Contemporary Issues in East Asia - An examination of major issues facing contemporary East Asian politics, society, and culture.
-Through news articles and analysis, audio and video documentary, blogs, and other diverse media, students will explore such topics as China's economic rise, the influence of Japanese popular culture on Asia and the world, freedom of speech and internet censorship, China's one-child policy, the future of Tibet and Taiwan, and the success and failures of the "Asian educational model."
+390 - East Asian Society - An examination of major issues facing contemporary East Asian politics, society, and culture.
+Through news articles and analysis, audio and video documentary, blogs, and other diverse media, students will explore such topics as China's economic rise, the influence of Japanese popular culture on Asia and the world, freedom of speech and internet censorship, the future of Tibet and Taiwan, and the success and failures of the "Asian educational model."
 By the end of the course students should be versant in the fundamental issues facing the East Asian region, and able to articulate well-informed responses to these questions both orally and in writing.
-Prerequisite: ASTU 290 or permission of instructor.
-Offered in alternate years.
+Prerequisite: ASTU 290 recommended but not required or permission of instructor.
 Three hours.
 Munson.